Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Method

 An optimal PDT model $\pi^*(\mathbf{x}; \theta)$ is assumed to be trained until convergence on $\mathcal{D}$.
 After training, the goal is to evaluate and enhance the model's performance on a specific task $\mathcal{T}_i$, either from the set of holdout test tasks $\mathcal{T}^\text{test}$ or from the training set $\mathcal{T}^\text{train}$.
-We assume access to a small set of demonstrations $\mathcal{P}_i$ (not necessarily of expert quality) for the target task, which serve as a source for sampling prompts, as well as a simulator of the corresponding $\mathcal{M}_i$ to perform online evaluations.
-Our primary objective is to \textit{identify the stochastic trajectory prompt in $\mathcal{P}_i$ that maximizes performance} when applied to the pre-trained generalized policy.
+We assume access to a small set of demonstrations $\mathcal{P}_i$ for the target task, which serve as a source for sampling prompts, as well as a simulator of the corresponding $\mathcal{M}_i$ to perform online evaluations.
+Our primary objective is to \textit{identify the stochastic trajectory prompt constructible from $\mathcal{P}_i$ that maximizes performance} when applied to the pre-trained generalized policy.